Building Inspection Frequently Asked Questions

 - How long does it take to process a building permit?

 Answer: We are committed to processing all permit applications as quickly as possible.
-For residential construction (new houses, additions, alterations and accessory buildings) the processing time can be 3 to 4 weeks, depending on the time of year and volume of permits.
+For residential construction (new houses, additions, alterations and accessory buildings) the processing depends on the time of year and volume of permits.
+Please contact the building department (250-390-6530) to get an estimate of the current processing times.

 - Can I get the permit process started before I have a complete application?